 M.S.
 Community Development and Applied Economics, University of Vermont

 About: I am passionate about developing theory-driven, practical strategies to help rural communities thrive in an uncertain future.
-I have lived in rural areas my entire life, from southeastern Missouri to southwestern Vermont, and enjoy thinking about how their different cultural, institutional, and economic contexts impact their approaches (official and unofficial) to community and economic development.
-To further explore these interests, I started pursuing my PhD in Earth Sciences at Montana State University in January 2016.
-My dissertation research explores how local communities in northeastern Montana and northwestern North Dakota have responded to impacts from the Bakken oil development and how their decision making impacts long-term community and economic resilience.
+I have lived in rural areas my entire life, from southeastern Missouri to southwestern Vermont, and enjoy thinking about how their different cultural, institutional, and economic contexts impact their approaches to community and economic development.
+I started pursuing my PhD in Earth Sciences at Montana State University in January 2016.
+My dissertation explores how local communities in eastern Montana and western North Dakota have responded to impacts from the Bakken oil development and how their decision making impacts long-term community and economic resilience.
 When not at school in Montana, I live in Sudbury, Vermont with my partner Joe and our dog Isaac.
-These days I spend most of my free time fixing up our newly purchased house, which has equal amounts of charm and needed repairs.
-When not working (on the house or my dissertation), I love going on long trail runs, attempting to skate ski with at least a little grace, and exploring new places.